kubernetes/community/contributors/design-proposals/statefulset-update.md

 created Pods.
 1. The controller will set the `.Status.ReadyReplicas` to the current number of Pods that have a Ready Condition.
-1. The controller will set the `.Status.CurrentVersion` and `.Status.UpdateVersion` in accordance with StatefulSet's [revision history](#statefulset-revision history) and any [complete updates](#update-completion).
+1. The controller will set the `.Status.CurrentRevision` and `.Status.UpdateRevision` in accordance with StatefulSet's [revision history](#statefulset-revision history) and any [complete updates](#update-completion).
-1. The controller will set the `.Status.CurrentReplicas` to the number of Pods that it has created from the version indicated by `.Status.CurrentVersion`.
+1. The controller will set the `.Status.CurrentReplicas` to the number of Pods that it has created from the version indicated by `.Status.CurrentRevision`.
-1. The controller will set the `.Status.UpdatedReplicas` to the number of Pods that it has created from the version indicated by `.Status.UpdateVersion`.
+1. The controller will set the `.Status.UpdatedReplicas` to the number of Pods that it has created from the version indicated by `.Status.UpdateRevision`.
 1. The controller will then persist the StatefulSetStatus make it durable and communicate it to observers.